1004-4 SUPPORTIVE SERVICE CODES AND DEFINITIONS

 Auto Repair (AR)

-An auto repair shop must confirm in writing the need for the repairs and their estimated costs, and must conduct the repairs or supervise them.
+An auto repair shop must confirm in writing the need for the repairs, their estimated costs, and that they will conduct the repairs or supervise them.
 Use discretion in requiring additional estimates.

 Assessment Testing (AT)